faizkhan12/react-clones/README.md

 ```
  npm install - to install the dependencies
- npm run start - to run the application
+ npm run start - to run the react js application
+ npm run dev - to run the next js application
 ```

 ## Project Status